andipaetzold/react-firehooks/README.md

 ### React Firebase Hooks

 This library is heavily inspired by [`react-firebase-hooks`](https://www.npmjs.com/package/react-firebase-hooks).
-Unfortunately, it didn't receive any updates anymore and didn't support Firebase 9. `react-firehooks` is not a fork but a completely new code base exporting almost identical hooks.
+It was created because `react-firebase-hooks` seemed unmaintained and did not support Firebase v9 for a couple of months. `react-firehooks` is not a fork but a completely new code base exporting almost identical hooks.

 ## License